CtrlK

 Actionability

-The skill provides concrete, executable bash commands for every step (git clone, cp, mkdir, grep, ls), specific AskUserQuestion prompts with exact options, and clear variable naming conventions ($TARGET, $ECC_ROOT).
-The copy commands include edge-case handling (trailing slashes) and the verification step includes specific grep patterns.
+The skill provides fully executable bash commands for every step (git clone, cp -R, mkdir -p, grep, ls -la), specific AskUserQuestion prompts with exact options, concrete path patterns, and clear variable naming ($ECC_ROOT, $TARGET).
+The trailing-slash handling tip and the cp command patterns are copy-paste ready and address real edge cases.

 3 / 3